chasakara/Traditional-Herbs/README.md

 * to know the effectiveness rating of the herbs

-* to read reviews about the medicine
+* to read reviews about the herbs

 * to add my own herbs